 }

-Java does provide protection in this case as any attempt to access an array with an index less than zero or greater than or equal to the length of the array will result in an ArrayIndexOutOfBoundsException to be thrown.o
+Java does provide protection in this case as any attempt to access an array with an index less than zero or greater than or equal to the length of the array will result in an ArrayIndexOutOfBoundsException to be thrown.

+Java provides mechanisms to reduce the places where explicit bounds tests are required, such as:

+Whole object copying, such as arrays, class objects and containers;

+for loops that run the entire structure without an explicit index count;

+Concepts such as “ordinal” (ex Weekday.Saturday.ordinal) to permit the logical mapping of one construct to another (of course, if a mapping started as Monday to Friday and then in maintenance Sunday was added at the front .

+Java Maps provide a more secure way than arrays to manipulate objects because iterators implicitly obey bounds.

 Programs in Java are susceptible to the usual off-by-one errors such as looping less than the desired amount.
 Such errors will usually only be detected by doing thorough testing of the program.